The CIVITAS Model

 (Excerpts from an essay by Professor James E. Hickey, Jr. published in the Harriman Review)

-One of the pressing question facing urban governments is how to simultaneously accommodate urbanization, economic vitality, and quality of life.
+One of the pressing questions facing urban governments is how to simultaneously accommodate urbanization, economic vitality, and quality of life.
 That accommodation requires, among other things, legal, political, and policy processes in which competing interests with a stake in urban environmental issues can participate in a meaningful way.
-The decision-making process should assure an opportunity for participation by public interests such as local, regional and national governments and the private interests such as businesses, consumers, and citizens living in neighborhood urban communities.
+The decision-making process should assure an opportunity for participation by public interests such as local, regional and national governments and private interests such as businesses, consumers, and citizens living in neighborhood urban communities.

 If neighborhood community interests are not meaningfully taken into account in the urban environment equation, the quality of life for residents may well deteriorate.
 In any event, the responsibility for the quality of life in urban communities does not rest with government alone.
 Urban communities and neighborhoods must shoulder some of the responsibility themselves.
 The question for urban communities is how best to carry out that responsibility.

 CIVITAS provides a model for community-based participation in urban environment decision-making.

 CIVITAS is a union of citizens who live in East Harlem and the Upper East Side of the borough of Manhattan in New York City.
 It was founded almost two decades ago as a voluntary community organization to work for improvement to the quality of life in East Harlem and the Upper East Side.